Cake Decorating a Profession or a Hobby?

 You will see that if you have the right attitude; with your passion and the desire to succeed, you can excel from just a mom made car cake to a professional cake decorating business.

-Here’s another cake made for my son by his professional mom – just two years after I stared cake decorating!
+Here’s another cake made for my son by his professional mom – just two years after I started cake decorating!
 Do you see an improvement?
 It’s not perfect but it’s a lot better than that car cake – practice!

 Where do I start?